58,139 total views, 60 views today

 How to enable tiles view – actual implementation.

 Before we head on to this we must verify that we have some dummy data in the list.
-So in the below we have sample list named as “Purchase Order” with some dummy data.
+So below we have a sample list named “Purchase Order” with some dummy data.

 Verify that Tiles View is not available by default in the list.

-Here we can see that “Tiles” view is not available under the view drop down list.
+Here we can see that the “Tiles” view is not available under the view drop-down list.

 Then we’ll get the JSON box as like below: